en

 During the parade at the Tenteko Festival

-On January 3rd every year the Tentenko Festival is held at Niike Hachimon Shrine in Nishio.
+Every year on January 3rd, the Tentenko Festival is held at Niike Hachimon Shrine in Nishio.
 The festival began in 859 when the rice fields in the area were chosen to grow the rice that Emperor Seiwa would use as his offering to the gods at Ise Shrine in Mie Prefrecture.
 The festival is now used to pray for a rich harvest.

 Niike Shrine (熱池神社)